 HOW do you get started?

 In 2020 I decided to take my business one step further, and I am now a certified stylecoach – dedicated to help you find that sweet spot of wardrobe joy, exactly how I found it myself!
-Here are a number of guides I’ve made through the years, but don’t forget to join my online conscious style course if you’d like to learn more and grant access to hours worth of exclusive video material, worksheets and so much more.
+Here are a number of guides I’ve made through the years, but don’t forget to join my online capsule wardrobe masterclass if you’d like to learn more and grant access to hours worth of exclusive video material, worksheets and so much more.
+In any case you do need more of a 360 degree approach to building a capsule wardrobe in order for it to be a success; you can’t just copy someone else’s capsule wardrobe or use a template you find online.
+It can be helpful as a way to get started, sure.
+But a wardrobe that reflects you, your taste, your lifestyle and profession will always be more sustainable in the long run.

 If you are more into the written format (most of the guides linked below are videos), make sure you check out my capsule wardrobe guides category.